 - 2-year warranty

-Is the Canary Flex a good value?
+Is the Canary Flex worth it?

 While I did find the night vision to be lacking, the daytime video quality was good and seemed to have sufficient clarity.